 East Asian Languages & Literatures Scholarships

-Overseas Research Funding
+Overseas Travel Funding

 EALL has a number of scholarship funds that EALL MA or PhD students can use for costs associated with overseas research purposes.
 The awards are intended to partially offset such expenses rather than to fully fund such research trips.
 Details regarding the funds are as follows:

 Qualifying students: MA or PhD degree students in or admitted to the Japanese Studies graduate program, or undergraduate students with a declared Japanese major or minor in the Department of East Asian Languages and Literatures.
 Preference will be given to graduate students.

 Qualifying students: Undergraduate and graduate students planning to study in Japan for one or more academic quarters.
 Recipients should express the goal of participating in sustaining and improving Japanese/American relations.
 Recipients must be US citizens.

 All of these funds are awarded through one centralized online application process, which is administered by CAPS (Center for Asian and Pacific Studies) and can be found here: https://www.surveymonkey.com/s/EALL.
 The deadline is typically in mid-March.

 The Center for Asian and Pacific Studies is offering awards of up to $500 in support of the professional activities of UO graduate students studying Asia.
 Awards will be made for the following purposes: travel to conferences to present papers, travel to library, museum, and archival collections; and expenses related to book and article production and publication.

 For further details, visit the CAPS website: http://caps.uoregon.edu/caps-small-professional-grants-for-graduate-students/.
 Deadlines are twice per year, typically in November and March.